dryror/backend-socket/README.md

 ### 3. Configure

-All the following configuration are optional.
+All the following inputs are optional.
+However, they allow you to configure your Lambda compute instance and pass environment variables.

 ```yml
 # serverless.yml